 The Maryland 9-1-1 Board's (Board) duties are defined by Sections §1-301 through §1-315 of the Public Safety Article of the Annotated Code of Maryland.
 Further clarity of direction and explicit responsibilities of the Board are provided in the Code of Maryland Regulations (COMAR) Title 12, Subtitle 11, Chapter 03.
 Those duties include coordinating the enhancement of County 9-1-1 systems and the oversight of the 9-1-1 Trust Fund.
-This report details the activities of the Board during calendar year 2021 and Trust Fund expenditures of fiscal year 2021 (July 1, 2020 to June 30, 2021).
+This report details the activities of the Board during the fiscal year 2022 (July 1, 2021, to June 30, 2022).